Toblerity/Fiona/docs/cli.rst

       distrib  Distribute features from a collection.
       dump     Dump a dataset to GeoJSON.
-      env      Print information about the fio environment. filter   Filter GeoJSON features by python expression. info     Print information about a dataset.
+      env      Print information about the fio environment. filter   Evaluate pipeline expressions to filter GeoJSON features. info     Print information about a dataset.
       insp     Open a dataset and start an interpreter. load     Load GeoJSON to a dataset in another format. ls       List layers in a datasource.
-      rm       Remove a datasource or an individual layer.
+      map      Map a pipeline expression over GeoJSON features. reduce   Reduce a stream of GeoJSON features to one value. rm       Remove a datasource or an individual layer.

-It is developed using the ``click`` package and is new in 1.1.6.
+It is developed using the ``click`` package.

 bounds
 ------

-New in 1.4.5.

-Fio-bounds reads LF or RS-delimited GeoJSON texts, either features or collections, from stdin and prints their bounds with or without other data to stdout.
+The bounds command reads LF or RS-delimited GeoJSON texts, either features or collections, from stdin and prints their bounds with or without other data to stdout.